What is Delta-8 THC?

 According to the National Cancer Institute, Delta-8 THC is:

 “An analogue of tetrahydrocannabinol (THC) with antiemetic, anxiolytic, appetite-stimulating, analgesic, and neuroprotective properties.
 [Delta-8-THC] binds to the cannabinoid G-protein coupled receptor CB1, located in the central nervous system… This agent exhibits a lower psychotropic potency than [delta-9-THC], the primary form of THC found in cannabis.”
+If you're interested in experiencing Delta-8's unique effects, consider exploring where to find premium THC syrup for sale as an alternative consumption method.

 Delta-8 THC vs. Delta-9 THC